How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 2. Find Content Marketing Blog Topics Using Webmaster Tools

-You can use Google Search Console, Bing Webmaster tools, Yandex Webmaster to find new topics or supporting blog articles.
+You can use Google Search Console, Bing Webmaster tools, and Yandex Webmaster to find new topics or supporting blog articles.

-Note: This method works well with a topic cluster, Silo creation or topical node creation SEO strategies.
+Note: This method works well with a topic cluster, Silo creation, or topical node creation SEO strategies.

 Step 1: Identify a Parent Topic/High Volume Keyword